-We got to enjoy lovely tulips and cherry blossoms in the spring, but Golden Gate Park has another bloom in store for us, happening now through the beginning of September!
-The Dahlia Dell, located in Golden Gate Park right near the Conservatory of Flowers, has reached peak bloom–and these colorful, unique flowers are not to be missed.
+We got to enjoy lovely tulips and cherry blossoms in the spring, but Golden Gate Park has another bloom in store for us, happening now through the beginning of the fall!
+The Dahlia Dell, located in Golden Gate Park right near the Conservatory of Flowers, is in peak bloom–and these colorful, unique flowers are not to be missed.

 According to Golden Gate Park, Dahlias generally start to bloom there in June, reaching peak bloom in August and September.
-You can still catch them all the way into October, but the Conservatory of Flowers estimates this year’s peak bloom to last now until around Labor Day (September 5).
+You can still catch them all the way into October, although last year they bloomed about through Labor Day.

 The vibrant blooms are especially prominent in San Francisco because they thrive in the cool summers.
 In fact, the dahlia was established as the Official Flower of San Francisco back in 1926.